GioeleBuriani/past_projects/2020_12_PLC_elevator_control/README.md

 - **Elevator - Project Guidelines.pdf**: The document describing the project guidelines and containing a picture of the simulation interface
 - **Elevator - Final Report.pdf**: The final report for the project
 - **Elevator - Project Code.pdf**: The project code file to be run with the Codesys software
+- **Elevator - Sim environment.png**: Image of the simulation environment